sricheta92/sp18-202-avengers/simplicity.md

 *  We deployed the code on heroku.
 We comleted all the requirement of the hackathon project.
 * We started with test harness to make our code unbreakable.

+## Week 4

+* The class diagram created this week helped in defining simple modules of the application.
+This helped in collaborative development.
+Each team member were assigned different modules which helped in faster development.

+## Week 5

+* Most of the time in this week was spent on refactoring the integrated code.
+The seperate modules implemented by each team member were then combined and refactored in a way so that it will be simple to maintain the code for future development.
+This keeps the application well maintainable.